 - Enroll in one of the Department courses that provide academic credit and greater structure, such as History Writing & Community, Practicum, Tsongas Center Field Practice, or Directed Study.
 These courses combine academic training with hands-on experience at the community partner’s site.

 - Apply for one of the University-sponsored stipends or fellowships that support one-on-one research with an individual faculty member.
-This includes the Emerging Scholars program, the Co-op Scholars program, FAHSS Community internships, FAHSS Student Assistantships, and (for History majors in Honors) the $1,000 Honors Fellowship; many of these can be transformed to an internship or service-learning opportunity.
+This includes the Emerging Scholars program, the Immersive Scholars program (formerly known as Co-op Scholars), FAHSS Community internships, FAHSS Student Assistantships, and (for History majors in Honors) the $1,000 Honors Fellowship; many of these can be transformed to an internship or service-learning opportunity.
 These do not carry academic credit but they can offer valuable experience as well as financial compensation.

 - Develop a service-learning idea of your own and approach a faculty member in the Department to help make it happen.

 - Talk to Dana Norton and the Career & Co-op Center about their databases, workshops, career fairs, individual appointments, and career panels, all of which can help you to identify internship and service-learning options in the community.